 Track’em Tigers is Managed by a staff of five writers…

-Jay Coulter: The founder of Track ‘em Tigers is now in his eighth year blogging on Auburn athletics.
-Prior to joining Track’em Tigers, Jay was a writer for AOL Sports, covering college football.
+Jay Coulter: The founder and publisher of Track ‘em Tigers is now in his ninth year blogging on Auburn athletics.
+Prior to starting Track’em Tigers, Jay was a writer for AOL Sports, covering college football.
 In 2005, he launched Football Saturday In The South, one of the first blogs to cover SEC football.
 He is a 1991 graduate of Auburn University.
 Jay has managed and edited four corporate publications while working for a Fortune 500 company.
+He is the Editor-in-Chief of Track ‘em Tigers.

 Acid Reign has been a regular on Auburn sites for years and joined this blog as an editor and weekly columnist in early 2008.
-He is a walking encyclopedia that brings a wealth of knowledge to the job.
+Next to the publisher, he is Track ‘em Tigers’ senior editor and we are fortunate to have him on staff.
+Acid is a walking encyclopedia that brings a wealth of knowledge to the job.
 He knows as much about Auburn football as anyone that wears orange and blue.
 We believe he may be one of the best game preview/review guys around.

 Greg Goodwin, a.k.a… War Eagle Atlanta joined Track’em Tigers in early 2008 as an editor and weekly columnist.
 He brings a much needed wit to the site and doesn’t mind telling it like it is.
 Living in Atlanta, he brings a true fan prospective to this community.
 War Eagle Atlanta addresses the issues facing all the SEC and college football.
 Greg is a 1990 graduate of Auburn.